Devon Fritillary Recovery Project

 Machines and muscle

-Until recently, much of the habitat management on DWT's nature reserves has been carried out manually by hard working trainees and volunteers.
-With limited capacity and short time windows to carry out this work, we can't create perfect conditions on every nature reserve for fritillary populations to thrive and spill over into neighbouring areas.
+Previously, much of the habitat management on DWT's nature reserves had been carried out manually by hard working trainees and volunteers.
+With limited capacity and short time windows to carry out work, we couldn't create perfect conditions on every nature reserve for fritillary populations to thrive and spill over into neighbouring areas.

-This is where machinery can lend a helping hand - creating new opportunities to manage bracken, rush and scrub on steep slopes, wet mires and other terrain that is difficult to access on foot with hand-held tools.
-This new project is the first time we will have the right machinery and additional staff time to improve habitats for these butterflies in more areas, more efficiently.
+This was where specialist machinery helped create new opportunities to manage bracken, rush and scrub on steep slopes, wet mires and other terrain that is difficult to access on foot with hand-held tools.
+This project is the first time we had the right machinery and additional staff time to improve habitats for these butterflies in more areas, more efficiently.

 A tree pipit perched on a wire